project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 - Set the "Type" field in the project board to match the issue type
 - Add the corresponding label to the issue

-### 2. Milestone Inheritance
+### 2. Cascading Milestone Inheritance
-Child issues automatically inherit milestones from their parent issues:
+Child issues automatically inherit milestones from their parent issues, and this inheritance **cascades down the entire hierarchy**:
 - **Task** → inherits milestone from parent **Feature** or **User Story**
 - **User Story** → inherits milestone from parent **Feature**
 - **Feature** → inherits milestone from parent **Epic**

+**Cascading behavior:** When you change a milestone on any issue, the automation will:
+1. Find all direct children (Features under an Epic, Stories under a Feature, Tasks under a Story)
+2. Recursively find all descendants (grandchildren, great-grandchildren, etc.)
+3. Update the milestone on ALL descendants automatically

-This ensures consistent milestone tracking across your issue hierarchy.
+This ensures consistent milestone tracking across your entire issue hierarchy, no matter how deep.

 ## Setup Requirements